inspec/inspec-habitat/docs/resources/habitat_packages.md

 Habitat exposes certain data via the CLI, and other data via the HTTP Gateway API.
 This resource is not available via the API; you must provide CLI credentials to use the resource.
 See the [train-habitat](https://github.com/inspec/train-habitat) documentation for more details.

-If you use the resource without the CLI, the resource will always return zero matches.
+If you use this resource without the CLI, this resource will always return zero matches.

 ## Availability